LFoster03/cintel-05-cintel/README.md

 Python Data Structure for Streaming:  We will use Python's collections.deque class to understand how you can manage recent data efficiently.
 We'll use the deque class in our project.

-## Create and erify your project repo has all 4 files:
+## Create and verify your project repo has all 4 files:

 README.md
 .gitignore